 I’ve been a 10E since I was 15 and I used to get real upset about it, but now I love it haha!

 The WORST thing is bikini shopping, coz I’m skinny enough everywhere but my boobs!

 Always take your Mum or someone rather than a friend and remember…

 People pay good money for boobs like ours!posted over 5 years ago

 catbitches – i agree with being proud of what you’ve got but it is really inappropriate for me to show any cleavage at work – i work with special needs teenagers and they have a lot of hormones going on.
 So it is always a worry for me, sadly :(posted over 5 years ago

 Ah aranell that’s a little different though non? :)

 I should clarify that you must always be aware of time and place (when it concerns you’re cleavage)

-Otherwise if you work with teenage boys (or in a church, or orphanage etc…) like aranell it may get you the wrong kind of attention.posted almost 5 years ago
+Otherwise if you work with teenage boys (or in a church, or orphanage etc…) like aranell it may get you the wrong kind of attention.posted over 5 years ago